RobinFrugte97/real-time-web-project/readme.md

 * Describe their work in a professional readme with insightful diagrams showing the life cycle of their data.

 <!-- ☝️ replace this description -->
-# Guess the song
+# Picture noteboard

-This project is all about music.
-There are multiple rooms, each with their own music genre playing in the background.
-The goal is to join a room about a genre of your preference and try to guess the song that's currently playing.
+This project is about an image noteboard.
+The idea come from a hackathon I did for the Weekly Nerd.
+The idea was to have a picture and the ability to add notes to the picture.
+I took the idea further and made it real time.
+Every user on the site can see your notes.
+Everybody can set a picture for the rest.
+With the Pixabay API added into the mix, the users can now retrieve a couple of images from Pixabay based on a keyword.

 <!-- Add a nice image here at the end of the week, showing off your shiny frontend 📸 -->